KOKIAOKI/3d_bbs/ros2_test/ros2_test_code.md

 - (All bbs3d dependencies)
 - ros2 humble

+## Conditions for demonstrating 3D-BBS performance
+- When the robot is stationary.
+  - Reason: The error in the direction of gravitational acceleration increases while the robot is running.
+- When the source point is completely included in the map point cloud.
+  - Reason: Another pose that encompasses all source point cloud is estimated when source point cloud includes outside the map environment.
+  - Please use the downsampling and point cloud cutting tools.

 ## Test
 You can choose either Rviz2 or iridescence viewer.
 ## A. Rviz2